 Yes it is.
-Unfortunately you have to buy the Osprey rain cover separately.
+Unfortunately, you have to buy the Osprey rain cover separately.
 What the hell Osprey!?
 Fail.
 Whilst it is annoying that you have to shell out a few extra bucks, it is worth it.

-A backpack rain cover is VERY important to keeping your gear dry.
+A backpack rain cover is VERY important to keep your gear dry.
 The combination of dry bags and a rain cover in your arsenal guarantees dry gear and your resulting happiness.
 If you’re going to buy the Xenith 75, seal the deal with the rain cover.

 Then you are ready to truly crush your backpacking adventures.

 When the weather turns to shit as it so often does in the mountains, you’ll be ready.

 In fact, I know it’s not.
 The Xenith 75 is a giant backpack intended for carrying tons of gear on multi-day hiking trips!

 The Osprey Xenith 75 is a 75-liter backpack, which translates into a huge amount of interior space.
 That space is likely to be overkill for just your average jaunt around Thailand.

 You should know that Osprey also makes the Xenith 88 liter and even the Xenith 105 liter!
 These backpacks are only intended to be used in serious (mostly winter) mountaineering expeditions where there is a need to pack and carry an absurd amount of gear and supplies.

 Osprey Xenith 75 vs The World: Competitor Comparison